Dragoon-Lab/LaitsV3/documentation/logs-structure.md

 Student pressed the **create node** button.
 This might create two messages: one for the menu button and one for opening the node editor.
 -- method: `ui-action`
--- message: `{"time": 21.3, "type": "menu-choice",
+-- message: `{"time": 21.3, "type": "menu-choice",  "name": "create-node"}`
-  "name": "create-node"}`
 -- method: `ui-action`
--- message: `{"time": 21.3, "type": "open-dialog-box",
-  "name": "node-editor", "tab": "DESCRIPTION", "nodeID": null}`
+-- message: `{"time": 21.3, "type": "open-dialog-box", "name": "node-editor", "nodeID": "id10"}`
-In the JavaScript version, we can not use the node id to name the node, as while processing the logs we can never know the names of the nodes.
-So if we give them names like "id10" here we can never tell the names on the dashboard.
+The node id "id10" is an arbitrary unique identifier for each node.

 Student chooses a quantity in the description tab.
 -- method: `solution-step`
--- message: `{"time": 40.2, "nodeID": null, "type": "enter-quantity", "node": "fat content", "text": "The ratio of the weight of the fat in a potato chip to the weight of the potato chip", "checkResult":
+-- message: `{"time": 40.2, "nodeID": "id10", "type": "enter-quantity",
+  "node": "fat content", "text": "The ratio of the weight of the fat in a potato chip to the weight of the potato chip", "checkResult":
   "CORRECT"}`
-In the JavaScript version, `"node"` like the Java version, it is either null or the node name `"fat content"`.

-`this message has been removed as we can safely assume that the time spent on the next property starts right after the previous property has been correctly entered` Student goes to next property:
--- method: `ui-action`
--- message: `{"time": 50.1, "type": "new-property-selected",
-  "name": "node-editor", "property": "type", "node": "fat content", "nodeID":"id10"}`

 Student chooses node type:
 -- method: `solution-step`
 -- message: `{"time": 53.1, "node": fat content, "nodeID": "id10", "type": "solution-checked", property : "type",  "value": "ACCUMULATOR", "checkResult":  "CORRECT"}`

-Student fills out the initial value.
+Student fills out the initial value:
 -- method: `solution-step`
 -- message: `{"time": 60.2, "node": "fat content", "nodeID": "id10", "type":"solution-checked",
   "property": "initial", "value": "0.35", "correctValue: "0.35",
   "checkResult":  "CORRECT"}`
-for incorrect value
+for incorrect value:
 -- method: `solution-step`
 -- message: `{"time": 60.2, "node": "fat content", "nodeID": "id10", "type":"solution-checked",
   "property": "initial-value", "value": "0.35", "correctValue": "0.45",
   "checkResult":  "INCORRECT"}`
-for parser errors
+for parser errors:
 -- method: `solution-step`
 -- message: `{"time": 60.2, "node": "fat content", "nodeID": "id10", "type": "parse-error", "property" : "initial-value", "value": "35%", "correctValue": "0.35",
   "checkResult":  "INCORRECT"}`

-For the calculation tab, `solution-step` logging can be broken into several messages, depending on how the grading/evaluation is done:  each `solution-step` should be something that is evaluated (turns red/rgeen) separately.
+User deletes a node:
+-- method: `ui-action`
+-- message: `{"time":'65.9', "type":'node-delete', "node":'fat
+   content', "nodeID": "id10", "nodeComplete": true}`

 Student closes node editor:
 -- method: `ui-action`
 -- message: `{"time": 61.6, "type": "close-dialog-box",
-  "nodeID": "id10", "nodeComplete": "true", "node": "fat content"}`
+  "nodeID": "id10", "nodeComplete": true, "node": "fat content"}`
-Member `"tab"` is optional.

-### Node description and demo usage ###
+### Node properties ###
-Following are the different properties in the node :
+Following are the different properties in the node:

 * description
 * type
 * initial
 * units
 * equations

-Since the only UI action that a user does is to go to the next property, so that will be recorded to mark the time at which the user starts working for that new property.

-There are no check buttons and help buttons so no UI actions will be logged for them.
+To calculate the time spent working on a property, we start by labelling all logging events when the node editor is opened according to the associated property.
+The time between any two consecutive logging events is assigned to the property associated with the later logging event.

 The check comes on its own after the answer is filled.
 So all the solutions will be logged under solution-step.

+** I don't like this!  **
 After two answers the demo answer is sent so a log with seek-help method will be logged with the information mentioned above.

--- method - 'seek-help'
--- message - {"time" : '47.2', "type": "seek-help", "node" : "fat content", "nodeID": "id10", property:"initial-value"}

-User deletes a node
--- method - 'ui-action'
--- message - {"time":'65.9', "type":'node-delete', "node":'fat content', "nodeID": "id10", "nodeComplete":'true'}

-Other log messages :
+### Window focus messages ###

-When user brings the window in focus.
+*  When user brings the window in focus.
--- method - 'window-focus'
+  -- method:  `window-focus`
--- message - {"time": '56.9', "type": 'in-focus'}
+  -- message: `{"time": '56.9', "type": "in-focus"}`

-When user goes away from the window or starts doing something else.
+* When user goes away from the window or starts doing something else:
--- method - 'window-focus'
+ -- method: `'window-focus`
--- message - {"time": '56.9', "type": 'out-of-focus'}
+ -- message: `{"time": '56.9', "type": "out-of-focus"} `